 The South Dakota Sniper.
 Let if Fly.
 MM.
 You get the picture.
 Mike freaking Miller.
 This guy has always been an impact player wherever he has been in the NBA.
 Though he has called seven different cities home during his seventeen season career, I will always associate Miller as a member of the Miami Heat.
 He came off the bench and helped them win multiple championships during his time in South Beach.

-It isn’t everyone that can join the inner circle of superstars without technically being one of them.
+Not everyone can join the inner circle of superstars without technically being one of them.
 Mike was a beloved, appreciated, and loyal teammate who has earned praise over the years from legends LeBron James and Tracy McGrady to name a few.

 During his NBA career, Miller played in over 1,000 games and maintained a 10p/2r/1a average throughout his tenure in the league.
-He always will be remembered as one of the “cool guys” in the NBA and every team would love to have his clone on their roster (especially at the salary he was fetching back in the day).
+He always will be remembered as one of the “cool guys” in the NBA, and every team would love to have his clone on their roster (especially at the salary he was fetching back in the day).
 Miller never made over $10mm.
-Current day, some guys with fewer contributions than him are making north of $20mm.
+These days, some guys with fewer contributions than him are making north of $20mm.